coreyman11/Ideas-to-build-on-Solana/README.md

-# Feel free to add whatever you youd like through a PR and/or lets build some shit together
+# Feel free to add whatever you'd like through a PR and lets build shit together!!🏗